-Mekki leads the writing club with proper rules and order, directly contrasting Caprice’s chaotic art club.
-Raised to be prim and proper, Mekki tries her best to keep a polite, kind demeanor around everyone she comes across, though this frequently wears thin between Caprice, select members of the writing club, and most recently Oliver.
+Millie leads the writing club with proper rules and order, directly contrasting Caprice’s chaotic art club.
+Raised to be prim and proper, Millie tries her best to keep a polite, kind demeanor around everyone she comes across, though this frequently wears thin between Caprice, select members of the writing club, and most recently Oliver.
 When she’s pushed out of her comfort zone, she’s quick to fluster and will try desperately to recompose herself before letting the conversation continue.

 Most of the unflattering words that can be used to describe Oliver may have also applied to Hayley at one point.
-Meeting Caprice and Mekki in high school changed that, though she still tends to come across as aloof and blunt to people outside of her extremely limited social circle.
+Meeting Caprice and Millie in high school changed that, though she still tends to come across as aloof and blunt to people outside of her extremely limited social circle.